TACC/agavepy/README.rst

    >>> ag = Agave.restore()

 Voila!
 You have an active, authenticated API client.
-AgavePy will use a cached Oauth2 refresh token to keep the session active.
+AgavePy will use a cached refresh token to keep this session active as long as the code is running.

 Pure Python
 -----------